Experiment

 The display unit shows force and works as an interface to send data to a suitable computer.
 The extensometer has a digital display of extension and connects to the display unit for data capture.

-Included is TecQuipment’s MF40 software to allow students to use the equipment with a computer (computer not included).
+Included is TecQuipment’s MF40 MKII software to allow students to use the equipment with a computer (computer not included).
 The software records the data and produces detailed graphs of force against elongation and stress against strain.

 Typically students will work in small groups, with one student working the hydraulic ram, while others note readings or use the software.